justsomeon123/TkIDE/README.md

     - Working with pyinstaller not onefile mode and venvs
     - Works, well - up to 2 times faster than the old version
 - more features - maybe?
-- Updated yearly for major updates.
-- Usually updated monthly for minor updates.

-- The tab system is not perfect and will probably be improved in the future.
+- The tab system ~~is not perfect~~ trash and will probably be improved in the future.

     - If too many tabs are open the close buttons will clump togther and not work.
 A solution that could be implemented is to have a scrollbar for the tab system and fixing the custom tab system.

-- The syntax highlighting is not perfect and will probably be improved in the future.

-    - I need more experience with regex before I will try to fix it, - expect delay of 3 - 5 months.

-- I am working on an extension system that will allow for smaller builds.

 - I am working on a system to run python files and output them to a tkinter terminal.

-  - Note:I might  on adding the terminal as input and output for a more intergrated experience.
+  - Note:I might add the terminal as part of the ide, instead of a new window

-- Running extension commands has a simple basis for now.
-  - You can now add your own commands to the extension system via the extensions folder and commands.json.
-To run a command type the sections of the command in the command box separated by / and press the run button.
-All console input/output related code will not work.